HaneenAlmahmoud/Rafeeq-App/README.md

 # Rafeeq-App
-Voice companion for elderly users in Saudi Arabia.
+Rafeeq is an AI-powered Arabic voice companion for elderly users in Saudi Arabia, enabling natural voice interaction for medication reminders, prayer, Quran, emergency support, health guidance, and daily assistance using Google AI technologies and Firebase.